psycopg/psycopg2/doc/src/pool.rst

         eventually in use by the application.

-The following classes are :class:`AbstractConnectionPool` subclasses ready to be used.
+The following classes are `AbstractConnectionPool` subclasses ready to be used.

 .. autoclass:: SimpleConnectionPool